SESYNC-ci/sesync-ci.github.io/blog/_drafts/shiny-commitment.md

 1. Share the code on GitHub

-Putting your app code and any associated files (data, images, etc.) in a GitHub repository makes your app avaialble for anyone with R installed to run it from their local R session by using the [runGitHub](https://github.com/rstudio/shiny_example) function in the shiny package or downloading the repository.
+Putting your app code and any associated files (data, images, etc.) in a GitHub repository makes your app available for anyone with R installed to run it from their local R session by using the [runGitHub](https://github.com/rstudio/shiny_example) function in the shiny package or downloading the repository.
 As with any GitHub repository, this also means you can also "release" a version of the app to [get a citable DOI using Zenodo](https://guides.github.com/activities/citable-code/).

 2. Host a live version on shinyapps.io